You’re going to want to be on top of your stress management skills when you work to stop smoking.

 10. Expect tough moments.

 The first few days of quitting can be really rocky.
-Almost all ex-smokers experience moments when they doubt that they can do it.
+Almost all ex-smokers have moments when they doubt that they can do it.
 Remind yourself often: Nicotine withdrawal gets weaker every day that you don’t smoke.
 Every time you resist lighting up, you’re one step closer to a smoke-free life.

 Even when you’re over the hardest first few weeks, expect to hit some rough patches.
 There will be times when you’ll really want to light up.
 But you can get through it.
 Stick with it, and you’ll be an ex-smoker before you know it.